Evanesco-Labs/WhiteNoise-For-Substrate/README.md

 this [substrate tutoial](https://substrate.dev/docs/en/tutorials/start-a-private-network/)

 We will start a Local WhiteNoise Network with one bootstrap and four nodes.
-First, we'd better to make 5 new directories, containing boot directory and node1/2/3/4 directory;
+First, we'd better to make 5 new directories, containing boot directory and node1/2/3/4 directory and copy `./target/release/node-template` into the above directories.

 Then, start a node as a WhiteNoise network Bootstrap(here we use nohup command to start):